 The Directions of Magic

 The four directions can be represented in different ways.
-To the North a bowl of earth or salt is placed.
-To the East a censor with smoldering incense is placed.
-To the South a candle is placed and to the West a bowl of water is placed.
-These four objects may be placed on the Alter instead of around the Circle.
-When the circle has been formed the ritual can begin.
+To the North, a bowl of Earth or salt is placed.
+To the East, a censor with smoldering incense is placed.
+A candle is put to the South, and a bowl of Water is placed to the West.
+These four objects may be placed on the Altar instead of around the circle.
+When the circle has been cast, the ritual can begin.

-North can be represented by a bowl of salt.
+A bowl of salt can represent North.
 It is the element Earth that represents stability, nourishment, and fertility.

 East can be represented by incense.
-It is the element Air and it represents communication, divination, movement, and spirituality.
+It is the element of Air, and it represents communication, divination, movement, and spirituality.

 South can be represented with a candle.
-It is the element Fire and it represents change, passions, strength, success, and health.
+It is the element of Fire, and it represents change, passion, strength, success, and health.

-West can be represented by a cup of water.
-It is the element Water and it represents emotion, love, healing, beauty, and the emotional spirit.
+A cup of Water can represent West.
+It is the element of Water, and it represents emotion, love, healing, beauty, and the emotional spirit.